Finite Sample Smeariness on Spheres and Modulation-aware Tests: Introduction

-\begin{definition}[\textbf{Variance modulation and finite sample smeariness}] Let $\mubar$ be a unique Fr\'echet mean of a random variable $X$ on a Riemannian manifold $M$, and let $\hat\mu_n$ be a sample Fr\'echet mean based on an i.i.d.\ sample of size $n$.
+\begin{definition}[\textbf{Variance modulation and finite sample smeariness}] Let \(\mubar\) be a unique Fr\'echet mean of a random variable \(X\) on a Riemannian manifold \(M\), and let \(\hat\mu_n\) be a measurable sequence of sample Fr\'echet means based on an i.i.d.\ sample of size \(n\).
 Define